 Lingual braces are placed on the backs of the teeth, hiding them from sight.
 “Translucent” braces, with their brackets made of a tooth-coloured ceramic, blend in with the colour of your teeth.
 If you're wondering which option to choose, read on!

 Each orthodontic patient has their own unique requirements, in terms of both their orthodontic problems, and their personality.
-At myORTHODONTIST Vancouver, our orthodontists offer variety of treatment options for a wide range of needs.
+At Greater Vancouver Orthodontics, our orthodontists offer variety of treatment options for a wide range of needs.

 For your consideration, here are some of the differences between lingual braces and translucent ceramic braces.